-- 1 The following forms of development are envisaged in the zone:

-- bulky goods retailing

-- café

 - consulting room

 - cultural centre

 - entertainment facility

 - fitness studio

+- hospital

 - hotel

 - meeting room

 - motor repair station

+- nursing home

 - office

 - petrol filling station

 - restaurant

-- retail showroom

 - service trade premises

 - shop

+- supported accommodation

 - tourist facility.

 - 2 Development listed as non-complying is generally inappropriate.

-- 3 A dwelling should be established only where it is associated with and ancillary to an existing, or part of a proposed use envisaged for the zone.
+- 3 A dwelling should be established only where it is associated with and ancillary to an existing, or part of a proposed use envisaged for the zone or is for the purposes of supported accommodation.